 You should also know that the FDA has actually given nortriptyline a Black Box warning, which is the strongest warning they issue.
 In the warning, the FDA notes that this drug could actually worsen depression in kids, teens, and young adults.
 This can bring on major depressive disorder and elevate suicide risk.

-Many patients report that taking nortriptyline for migraines is helpful.
+Many patients report that taking nortriptyline for migraine is helpful.
 According to reviews reported by Drugs.com, 77% of users reported a positive impact.
 But what does the research say?

-Clinical studies have shown that nortriptyline for migraines can significantly reduce the frequency of attacks.
-If you get migraines frequently, you might want to talk to your doctor about whether nortriptyline or other tricyclic antidepressants could help you.
-If so, it could help you reduce your dependence on pain medication.
+Clinical studies have shown that nortriptyline can significantly reduce the frequency of migraine attacks.
+If you suffer from frequent migraine headaches, you might want to talk to your doctor about whether nortriptyline or other tricyclic antidepressants could be a viable preventative treatment option

 Make Sure the Pros Outweigh the Cons